bendtherules/bendtherules.github.com/posts/function-name-binding.md

 hello = () => {}
 ```

-So, function expressions can be either named, whereas arrow functions are al or anonymous and ofcourse, it can be assigned to a variable during creation.
+So, function expressions can be either *named or anonymous*, whereas arrow functions are *always *anonymous*.
+Both of them can be assigned to a variable during creation - whether using `var` or `let` or simple assig

 # Method and object literal